A quick checklist on self-publishing for beginners.

 4a.
 You can get a book cover custom-made from about $75.
 Pre-made covers will cost less, sometimes as little as $10.
 A cover is the best ad for your book.
 It needs to be appealing and convey the right genre.
 Custom-made covers will be more, anything up to $800, especially if you want a hand-painted illustration.

 4b.
 A decent editor may cost about $1000 for a novel.
 You won’t get a top-level editor for this money, and they won’t structurally edit your story.
 A structural edit will require many passes and will set you back as much as $6000.
 A bad editor will take your money and do some light editing.
 A good editor will let you know if the work is crap and needs much further development.
 If this is the case, listen to these people.

 4c.
 Formatting costs about $75.
 You can do this yourself.
 There are guides on the various platforms, but it can be fiddly, and make take some time and heartache to get it right.
 If you have a Mac, buy a piece of software called Vellum.

 5. Is this the first-ever book you’ve ever finished?
 If so, congratulations, but you’re not done yet.
 Don’t press that publish button until you’ve shown your work to others, gotten their comments and fixed meandering plots, chronic overwriting, word overuse, stodgy style and wooden characters.
 Warning: this will probably take you a number of years.
 You don’t want to publish something that looks like it’s the work of a beginner because it IS, y’know, the work of a beginner.
 Believe me, you will thank yourself later.

 6. Publicity: your best (and free) publicity is to write another book.
 Simple as that.
 You can find some recommended promotion sites at the Kindleboards.
 Some are hard to get in.
 Most of the cheap ones don’t deliver.
-Don’t spend to much when you’re started out.
+Don’t spend too much when you’re started out unless the income justifies it.
 Writing another book is your best promotion tool.